caleb531/youversion-suggest-alfred/CONTRIBUTING.md

 ## Contributing code

-Pull requests for bug fixes or new features are always welcome.
+Pull requests for bug fixes and new features are always welcome.
 Please be sure to add or update unit tests as appropriate.
+All pull requests must be made to `develop` or an existing feature branch; PRs made directly to `master` will be closed.

 ### Configuring a virtualenv